HsiangHung/Machine_Learning_Note/Regression/README.md

 A major problem is that R-sqaured is related to the number of variables we add to our regression model.
 That is, even if we are adding redundant variables to the data, the value of R-squared does not decrease.
 This clearly does not make sense because some of the independent variables might not be useful in determining the target variable.

-Adjusted R-squared deals with this issue [[Aniruddha Bhandari]][Analytics Vidhya: Key Difference between R-squared and Adjusted R-squared for Regression Analysis]:
+The adjusted R-squared compares the descriptive power of regression models that include diverse numbers of predictors. [[Aniruddha Bhandari]][Analytics Vidhya: Key Difference between R-squared and Adjusted R-squared for Regression Analysis]:

 <a href="https://www.codecogs.com/eqnedit.php?latex=\textrm{Adjusted&space;R}^2&space;=&space;1-&space;\frac{(1-R^2)(n-1)}{(m-p-1)}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\textrm{Adjusted&space;R}^2&space;=&space;1-&space;\frac{(1-R^2)(n-1)}{(m-p-1)}" title="\textrm{Adjusted R}^2 = 1- \frac{(1-R^2)(n-1)}{(m-p-1)}" /></a>